Main Content Start

-After the application period ends, the Selection Committee will invite the 50 eligible applicants with the highest points to interview, after which the interview scores will be added to the total scores and the top 40 students will be chosen.
-The Selection Committee will contact eligible applicants concerning their placement in the program.
-Please DO NOT contact the nursing department or Health Professions divisions concerning your application.
-A review sheet will be sent to your NWACC email allowing you to follow up within one week of the receipt date.
+After the application period ends, the Selection Committee will invite the 50 eligible applicants with the highest points to interview, after which the interview scores will be added to the total scores and up to 40 of the top students will be chosen.
+The Selection Committee will contact eligible applicants concerning their placement in the program via their NWACC email address.
+It is not necessary to contact the nursing department or other Health Professions divisions concerning the status of your application.

 Upon acceptance to the program, you will receive an admission packet which includes specific directions, fees and deadlines.
-The documents listed below will be required (instructions provided in the admission packet).
-The cost is approximately $122.
-Please do not begin this until you receive your packet with instructions:
+The documents listed below will be required and instructions on how to move forward will be provided.
+It is not necessary to begin this process until after you receive an admission packet.

 - Proof of current physical exam (within the last three months)

 - Proof of current TB skin test

 - Proof of Varicella (chicken pox) immunization OR documented proof that you've had the disease

 - Proof of current CPR certification - must be American Heart Association: Basic Life Support for Health Care Providers.
 Check EMT for information and availability regarding CPR courses offered at NWACC.

 - Urine drug screen

 - Proof of Tdap

 - Must have access to a computer, internet, scanner, printer, camera and microphone